trychlos/pwix-accounts-zimbra/README.md

 - `btnLabel`

-    The button label, defaulting to (translated) 'Login with izIAM'.
+    The button label, defaulting to (translated) 'Login with AccountsZimbra'.

 - `withLabel`